 |Quincy Carter||Studentfirstname.lastname@example.org||May 2015|

 |Jake Lynch||Studentemail@example.com||May 2015|

 Committee Meeting Schedule

-Meetings are scheduled for Fridays at 9:00 in the Memorial Union's Peace Garden Room unless otherwise noted.
+Meetings are scheduled for Wednesdays at 1:30 in the Peace Garden Room of the Memorial Union (unless otherwise noted).

 Faculty Senate Bylaws: Article IV, Section 10